gabs0904/Linkedin-Automation-Bot/README.md

 ```

 ## Environment variable
-LINKEDIN_USERNAME: your mail address or phone number of your Linkedin
+LINKEDIN_USERNAME: the user's mail address or phone number of your Linkedin
 account\
-LINKEDIN_PASSWORD: your password of your Linkedin account\
+LINKEDIN_PASSWORD: the user's password of your Linkedin account\
-The client only needs to provide values for these variables.
+The user only needs to provide values for these variables.